ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 end
 ```

+Send a post request to the end point - <a href="http://localhost:4000/get_body" target="_blank">http://localhost:4000/get_body</a> and you will see result returned from this method.

 ### Change route

-By default method name is route name but you can customize it using annotation "Route".
+<br>By default method name is route name but you can customize it using annotation "Route".
 Let's change above method "get_body" to route "/body"

 ```
 @[Worker]